Discrete ABP Estimate and Convergence Rates for Linear Elliptic Equations in Non-divergence Form: Finite element method for the integro-differential problem

 This proves the second inequality.
 Finally, the last assertion follows from \eqref{discrete_pde}. \end{proof}

-It is worth stressing that the monotonicity property of $L_h$ relies solely on \eqref{weaklyacute} and is thus valid for all matrices $A(x)$ regardless of possible anisotropies.
-We would like to mention two important consequences of the monotonicity property.
-They are the discrete maximum proinciple and the unique solvability of \eqref{discrete_pde}.
+It is worth stressing that the monotonicity property of $L_h^\epsilon$ relies solely on \eqref{weaklyacute} and is thus valid for all matrices $A(x)$ regardless of possible anisotropies.
+We mention two important consequences of the monotonicity property: the discrete maximum principle and the unique solvability of \eqref{discrete_pde}.
+The proof of the former, as well as that of Lemma \ref{Monotonicity}, extends to the quadrature described in subsection \ref{subsec:quadrature} and requires no a priori relation between the two scales $\epsilon$ and $h$. \begin{corollary}[discrete maximum principle] Let $\Th$ satisfy \eqref{weaklyacute}.
+If $L_h^\epsilon w_h (x_i) \geq 0 $ for all $x_i \in \Nh$, and $w_h \le 0$ on the boundary $\bdry$, then $w_h \leq 0$ in $\dm$. \end{corollary} \begin{proof} Given $\gamma>0$ arbitrary, we argue with the auxiliary function $v_h := w_h + \gamma I_h\psi$, where $\psi(x) = |x|^2 - \alpha$ and $\alpha=\alpha(\dm)>0$ is so large that $\psi\le0$ on $\partial\dm$.
+Upon subtracting a linear function tangent to $\psi(x)$ at $x_i \in\Nh$, whose discrete Laplacian vanishes, we can assume that $\psi$ attains a minimum at $x_i$, namely $\psi(x) = |x-x_i|^2 - \alpha$.
+Employing \eqref{ciarlet} to compare $I_h\psi$ with the constant function $-\alpha$, we deduce